 Research and collaboration

 Innovation is the beating heart of our business.
 Without it, there will be no new vaccines for the many diseases that still threaten individuals, families and communities around the world.

-Our R&D organisation brings together expertise in virology, bacterial infection and different adjuvant platforms.
-We now have three global R&D hubs: Rockville, USA (new in 2015); Rixensart, Belgium and Siena, Italy, which are focused on discovering and developing novel vaccines across a range of pressing public health threats.
+Our Vaccines scientists work in three global R&D centres, in Belgium, Italy and the US – and a fourth virtual R&D centre dedicated to mRNA technology.
+We are focused on discovering and developing novel vaccines across a range of pressing public health threats.
 Our efforts are concentrated on those possible vaccines which may offer significant improvements over existing options or target diseases for which no vaccines yet exist.

 Our approach is to make the most of our own expertise and experience, while at the same time forming complementary partnerships and alliances with others who bring different kinds of expertise.
 Our vision for the world, where everyone has access to the vaccines they need, depends on a steady supply of great ideas and brilliant science.
 We have much to offer and through collaboration we can achieve so much more.

 We have a long track record of collaborating with governments, healthcare providers, regulators, academic institutions, non-governmental organisations, vaccine producers and other key partners to tackle public health challenges around the world.